 Time to get real about wedding budgets and priorities in the DC area again!
 We went to real married couples who planned their wedding in the Washington, DC area and asked them what they splurged on and what they saved on.
 If you’ve never planned a wedding before, it can be tough to even know where to start with developing priorities.
 And, remember you must set priorities!
 Margo, owner of Bright Occasions, a wedding planning and coordination company in Washington, DC, checked in with some of her couples to find out their priorities and how they wrestled with the finances.
-This is a three part series, as we’ll be profiling three different couples who were married in the DC area.
+This is a two part series, as we’ll be profiling two different couples who were married in the DC area.
 Take it away, Margo…

 Photo Credit: Stephen Voss Photography

 When planning a wedding in the DC area there are a lot of factors to consider, and almost every couple will have to determine a budget.
 This can often be a stressful experience due to all of the areas you’ll have to think about, such as how much you can afford to put towards a wedding, area pricing, how many guests you will invite and when and where to host this special day.
 There are many online tools out there to “create a budget,” but these tools do not typically account for your location or guest list.